top of page

 Biodiversity

-Farmers grow fonio in a silvo-agro-pastoral system, meaning the trees do the fields, which are rotated with other traditional, climate resilient, under-utilized grains like millet, sorgum, and Bambara groundnut, and pastured by livestock during fallow years.
+Farmers grow fonio in a silvo-agro-pastoral system, meaning the trees dot the fields, which are rotated with other traditional, climate resilient, under-utilized grains like millet, sorgum, and Bambara groundnut, and pastured by livestock during fallow years.
 This is a classic regenerative farming system.

 Social sustainability